slangenbach/notes/huggingface_nlp_course.md

 * Pipeline can be used with any model suited to the task you want to perform
 * Pipeline consists of 3 stages: tokenize, model, postprocess
 * AutoTokenizer loads correct tokenizer for model
+* AutoTokenizer calls `tokenize` and `convert_tokens_to_ids` functions
+* AutoTokenizer uses padding to stitch together embedding vectors of different sizes.
+It uses an attention mask (tensor of 0 and 1) to indicate which tokens should be taken into account by self-attention and which should be ignored
 * AutoModel class only loads model without pre-training head (which can't be used for tasks directly) (use AutoModelFor<TASK> class instead)
 * During postprocessing logits are transformed into probabilities by calling SoftMax on them (use `model.config.id2label` to get them)